New research infrastructure to boost the security and resilience of .nl and the wider internet

 Requirement | Category | The research infrastructure must… |

-R1 | Security | protect the integrity and confidentiality of the data platform, because .nl data from SIDN’s production systems is processed on the platform for research purposes.
+R1 | Security | protect the integrity and confidentiality of the data platform, because we use it to process .nl data from SIDN’s production systems for research purposes.
 However, some downtime is acceptable, because SIDN Labs doesn’t operate any .nl production services. |

-R2 | Expertise | help us to anchor new technical expertise in fields such as DNS management and data analysis throughout SIDN, with a view to enhancing the security of .nl and the internet in the Netherlands and beyond. |
+R2 | Expertise | help us anchor new technical expertise throughout SIDN that enhances the security of .nl and the internet in the Netherlands and beyond, for instance in fields such as DNS management and data analysis. |

-R3 | Principles | contribute to a decentralised internet and to reinforcement of the strategic digital autonomy of the Netherlands and Europe (if only to an extent consistent with the scale of our research infrastructure). |
+R3 | Principles | contribute to a decentralised internet and to reinforcement of the strategic digital autonomy of the Netherlands and Europe, however small with limited scale of our research infrastructure. |

-R4 | Performance | enable interactive and complex analyses of all our datasets, so that we’re able to carry out research projects and experiments efficiently and conveniently. |
+R4 | Performance | enable interactive and complex analyses of all our datasets, so that we’re able to carry out research projects efficiently and run experiments conveniently. |

 R5 | Adaptability | be readily adaptable to suit particular research projects and facilitate the sharing of configurations and tools within SIDN, with our research partners and with the wider internet community. |

-R6 | Management | minimise the workload for SIDN Labs researchers associated with management activities such as updating services and systems and analysing system errors. |
+R6 | Management | minimise the infrastructure management burden on SIDN Labs researchers such as updating services and systems and analysing system errors. |

-R7 | Cost | operate on the basis of a predictable cost model, so that researchers can experiment freely without feeling constrained by the possibility of incurring uncertain expenses associated with the traffic, storage and computation capacity required for, say, new data analysis methods. |
+R7 | Cost | has a predictable cost model, so that researchers can experiment freely without feeling constrained by the possibility of incurring uncertain expenses associated with the traffic, storage and computation capacity required for new data analysis methods, for example. |

 First, using our own equipment and open-source software will maximise our adaptability (R5).
 We will also increase our expertise in technologies such as Kubernetes and the operational management of the infrastructure (R2), while also making a small contribution to a decentralised internet and to the digital autonomy of the Netherlands and Europe (R3).